-(Jonah 3:5) And the people of Nineveh believed God.
-They called for a fast and put on sackcloth, from the greatest of them to the least of them.
+(Jonah 3:5) So the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.

 Unlike those who heard Jesus preach in His day, the Ninevites throughout the city believed Jonah's preaching and God.
 News of the prophet's experience and message traveled as fast as a wildfire throughout the city.
 The Ninevites demonstrated true repentance by their actions and not just by their words.
 Sackcloth would have been extremely uncomfortable as they showed their deep sorrow at having acted wickedly.